einat/nddrylliog-blog/sncf.md

 great figures to other, greener-grass countries.

 There is, of course, fiscality.
-France is not a good country to be rich in, except if you're into politics of course, in which case you only need excellent lawyers.
+France is not a good country to be rich in, except if you're into politics, in which case you only need excellent lawyers.
 Ex-President Jacques Chirac was famously caught after his presidency for several shady transactions, but his many friends and love of African art pieces apparently let him get away unscarred.
 And that's only one of the numerous cases